White & Nerdy: Production and writing

-Although Yankovic usually records his songs with his band, the backing tracks for "White and Nerdy" were recorded by guitarist Jim West—who handled the synthesizer production—and Jon "Bermuda" Schwartz—who recorded the drums.
+Although "Weird Al" Yankovic usually records his songs with his band, the backing tracks for "White and Nerdy" were recorded by guitarist Jim West—who handled the synthesizer production—and Jon "Bermuda" Schwartz—who recorded the drums.
 The backing musicians recorded their respective tracks at their home studios.
 Yankovic added his rap vocals later at Westlake Studio in Los Angeles, California.

 Music video

 The single has an accompanying music video, which was recorded in high definition.
-The video, loosely parodying the video for Chamillionaire's "Ridin'" and following the song's lyrics, shows Yankovic, dressed as a stereotypical nerd with a buttoned-up polo shirt, dress slacks, and horn-rimmed glasses attempting to fit in with the "gangsters" (Keegan-Michael Key and Jordan Peele of MADtv), but instead either scaring them away, causing them to flip him off, or to direct him away from their group and instead towards a herd of other "nerds".
+The video, loosely parodying the video for Chamillionaire's "Ridin'" and following the song's lyrics, shows Yankovic, dressed as a stereotypical nerd with a buttoned-up polo shirt, dress slacks, and horn-rimmed glasses attempting to fit in with the "gangsters" (the first ones being Keegan-Michael Key and Jordan Peele), in a blue 1967 Chevy Impala convertible but instead either scaring them away, causing them to flip him the bird, or to direct him away from their group and instead towards a herd of other "nerds".
 These scenes include shots that directly parody the "Ridin'" video, including similar outfits by both artists.
 Yankovic is seen at night dancing in front of a set of road flares arranged in the form of Pac-Man, similar to the shot of Chamillionaire in front of the figure of a lizard, his personal logo.
 Another repeated scene shows Yankovic along with Donny Osmond—the "whitest guy I could think of", according to Yankovic—dancing in front of the Schrödinger equation, mimicking shots of Chamillionaire and Krayzie Bone from the "Ridin'" video.
 Yankovic had found Osmond to be eager to be in the video, having memorized the song before recording as well as having his various moves already figured out before filming.